rajabia/rajabia2.github.io/project.md

 * **Complex Netwok Analysis (2010-2013)**

+  - *Sampling form Complex Networks*  We proposed a novel link-tracing sampling algorithm, based on the concepts from PageRank vectors, to sample from networks with high community structures.
+Our method has two phases;  [Chaos Paper](http://coinlab.ut.ac.ir/documents/17321997/30927624/Sampling%20from%20Complex%20Networks%20with%20High%20Community%20Structures.pdf), [Report](./projects/ArezooRajabi.LCD-RW.pdf)

-  - *Local Community Detection  in Complex Networks and Sampling form Social Networks*   [Chaos Paper](http://coinlab.ut.ac.ir/documents/17321997/30927624/Sampling%20from%20Complex%20Networks%20with%20High%20Community%20Structures.pdf), [Report](./projects/ArezooRajabi.LCD-RW.pdf)
+  - *Local Community Detection  in Complex Networks*: In this project, we introduced a novel local community detection algorithm based on the random walk probability distribution.
+[Report](./projects/ArezooRajabi.LCD-RW.pdf)

-  - *Social Networks Topology Inference Using Diffusion Information*  [Manuscript](https://arxiv.org/pdf/1706.00941)
+  - *Social Networks Topology Inference Using Diffusion Information*  In this project, we proposed a novel algorithm, called DANI, to infer the underlying network structure while preserving its properties by using the diffusion information.
+[Manuscript](https://arxiv.org/pdf/1706.00941)

 * **Power Systems Cyberbersecurity (2016-2019)**